Skip to Content

 contact.createdTriggered when a client or supplier is created (via UI or API)

-payment.receivedTriggered when a payment is recorded
+payment.receivedTriggered when a payment is allocated to an invoice (deposit, partial, or full)

 HeaderDescription